 What Is NEAT?
 The Science Behind Daily Movement & Metabolism

-NEAT stands for Non-Exercise Activity Thermogenesis, it refers to all the calories burned through everyday activities that aren’t structured workouts.
-This includes things like walking around the house, taking the stairs, standing instead of sitting, fidgeting, doing housework, or even playing with your pets.
+NEAT stands for Non-Exercise Activity Thermogenesis; it refers to all the calories burned through everyday activities that aren’t structured workouts.
+This includes activities such as walking around the house, taking the stairs, standing instead of sitting, fidgeting, doing household chores, or playing with your pets.
 It might not seem like much, but over time, these small bursts of movement add up to a significant calorie burn.

-Research has shown that people who naturally have higher NEAT levels tend to burn hundreds more calories per day than those who spend long hours sitting.
-In fact, some studies suggest that NEAT can account for up to 15-50% of your total daily energy expenditure depending on your activity levels.
+Research has shown that people who naturally have higher NEAT levels tend to burn more calories per day than those who spend long hours sitting.
+Some studies suggest that NEAT can account for 15-50% of your total daily energy expenditure, depending on your level of physical activity.
+That means people with higher NEAT levels can burn up to 350–500 extra calories per day, which is more than some workouts provide.
+That’s enough to significantly improve metabolic health, maintain a healthy weight, and reduce your risk of lifestyle-related diseases.

-Unlike traditional exercise, which normally last for a fixed period of time, for example, before or after work, NEAT keeps your metabolism running throughout the entire day.
+Unlike traditional exercise, which typically lasts for a fixed duration, NEAT keeps your metabolism active throughout the entire day.
 This means that even if you don’t have time for a workout, increasing your daily movement can still have a massive impact on your health and waistline.

 The Powerful Benefits of Increasing NEAT